zhiwenhu471/Python_project/README.md

 This project is my first Python package project.
 I have run it successfully in my PC and I think it is necessary to remember it.

+In the future, I will upload my Python notes here.